alessandro9110/Databricks-Experiments/README.md

 # Databricks
-This repo contains experiments and labs for databcricks with ML &amp; AI technologies
+This repo contains experiments and labs for Databricks with Data, ML &amp; AI technologies.